morpho-org/vault-v2/README.md

 The funds allocation of the vault is constrained by an id-based caps system.
 An id is an abstract identifier for a common risk factor of some positions (a collateral, an oracle, a protocol, etc.).
 Allocation on markets with a common id is limited by absolute caps and relative caps.
-Note that relative caps are "soft" because they are not checked on withdrawals, they only constrain new allocations.
+Relative caps only constrain allocations, so they can be exceeded because of withdrawals from the vault.

 ### Liquidity